• Skip to content

 It is so fascinating to watch how a very content person can become malcontent when someone engages them in negativity and gossip.

-This is the time to confront the individual and work to clarify information, understanding of the situation, and try to resolve the issue.
+This is the time to confront the individual and work to clarify information, understand of the situation, and try to resolve the issue.

 Don’t make the mistake or ignoring it.
 Gossip can run through a church quickly and needs to be stopped!